 If you do not have any recycling obligations, you do not need to register as a producer; however we do still encourage you to recycle as much as possible.

 If our flowchart determines that your company has recycling obligations, you must register with the NPWD as a producer, where you will be assigned a recycling obligation for each material that you handle.

-Our guidance’s will help you through the registration process, however we strongly recommend that you contact us in the first instance for further help and advice on:
+Our guidance’s will help you through the registration process, however we strongly recommend that you use our online form to contact us in the first instance for further help and advice on:

 As a registered company, you can choose whether to manage your obligations independently or to join a compliance scheme, which helps producers to fulfill their obligations.

 All registered companies and compliance schemes must submit data on packaging handled and ensure that a certain amount of packaging waste is recovered or recycled.